hashicorp/terraform-provider-tfe/docs/testing.md

 ##### Required:
 A hostname and token must be provided in order to run the acceptance tests.
-By default, these are loaded from the the `credentials` in the [CLI config file](https://www.terraform.io/docs/commands/cli-config.html).
+By default, these are loaded from the `credentials` in the [CLI config file](https://www.terraform.io/docs/commands/cli-config.html).
 You can override these values with the environment variables specified below: